openmc-dev/openmc/docs/source/io_formats/settings.rst

       the space within the mesh is uniformly sampled.

-      A "cloud" spatial distribution samples source sites from a list of spatial positions provided in the nodw, based on the relative strengths provided in the node.
+      A "cloud" spatial distribution samples source sites from a list of spatial positions provided in the node, based on the relative strengths provided in the node.
 If no strengths are provided, the positions are uniformly sampled.